mrkkrp/markkarpov.com/post/lisp-and-haskell.md

 ---
 title: Lisp and Haskell
-description: How I finally decided what is better (for me), Lisp or Haskell?
+desc: How I finally decided what is better (for me), Lisp or Haskell?
 date:
   published: October 23, 2015
   updated: June 1, 2017